 Land Army gazettes and periodicals from each of state record the names of individual members and headquarters staff.
-The gazettes can be located on the Research Centre's books database.
+The gazettes can be located on the Memorial's Collection search.
 Most of the lists are incomplete and members who joined in 1945 are sometimes not listed.

 Personal service records

 The service records of women who enlisted in New South Wales are held in the Sydney office of the National Archives and include name, address, age, summary dates, and places of service.

 To locate personal service records, use RecordSearch.
 Go to NameSearch, enter the family name and select the category "Other defence records".
 If you get a large number of hits, reduce the results using the refine option to add a first name.